-Separation of circuit

-Proof the continuity between Fusebox Regulator A and Fusebox Regulator B in static con-EMS and Airframe dition (Fusebox is not supplied with power by an external power source).
+Separation of EMS and Airframe circuit Proof the continuity between Fusebox Regulator A and Fusebox Regulator B in static condition (Fusebox is not supplied with power by an external power source).
 To determine the ECU BUS voltage at the transient moment of the engine start an oscilloscope must be used and also the total consumption of all electrical loads needs to be checked.